Ant-Inspired Density Estimation via Random Walks: Applications

 A number of challenges are introduced by this application.
 While we can simulate many random walks on $G$, we can no longer assume these random walks start at randomly chosen nodes, as we do not have the ability to uniformly sample nodes from the network.
 Instead, we must allow the random walks to run for a burn-in phase of length proportional to the mixing time of $G$.
 After this phase, the walks are distributed approximately according to the stable distribution of $G$.

-In general, $G$ is not regular.
+Further, in general $G$ is not regular.
 In the stable distribution, a random walk is located at a vertex with probability proportional to its degree.
 Hence, collisions tend to occur more at higher degree vertices.
 To correct for this bias, we count a collision at vertex $v_i$ with weight $1/\deg(v_i)$.
-As we will see, with this modification, we must adjust our final estimate by the average degree of the graph, which we must estimate.

 Our results depend on a natural generalization of re-collision probability.
-For any $i,j \in |V|$, let $p(v_i,v_j,m)$ be the probability of an $m$ step random walk starting at $v_i$ ending at $v_j$.
+For any $i,j$, let $p(v_i,v_j,m)$ be the probability that an $m$-step random walk starting at $v_i$ ends at $v_j$.
 Define:

-Intuitively, this is the maximum $m$ step collision probability, weighted by degree since higher degree vertices are more likely to be visited in the stable distribution.
+Intuitively, $\beta(m)$ is the maximum $m$-step collision probability, weighted by degree since higher degree vertices are visited more in the stable distribution.
 Let $B(t) = \sum_{m=1}^t \beta(m)$.
-Note that this weighted $B(t)$ is upper bounded by the unweighted $B(t)$ used in Lemmas \ref{generalBound} and \ref{generalBound2}.
+Note that this weighted $B(t)$ is trivially upper bounded by the unweighted measure used in Lemma \ref{generalBound}.

 For simplicity, we initially ignore burn-in and assume that our walks start distributed exactly by the stable distribution of $G$.
 A walk starts at vertex $v_i$ with probability $p_i \eqdef \frac{\deg(v_i)}{\sum_i \deg(v_i)} = \frac{\deg(v_i)}{2|E|}$ and initial locations are independent.
 We also assume knowledge of the average degree $\ol \deg = 2|E|/|V|$.
 We later rigorously analyze burn-in and show to estimate $\ol \deg$, completing our analysis.